 But it’s not enough.
 You now need to analyze all the ACLs again to understand who has privileges to change these first level shadow admins.
 And then again, and again, and again – this process needs to continue until all the levels of your shadow admins are detected.

 And what if you found a shadow admin group?
 That complicates things even more.

-The bottom line is that this important analysis can’t be a manual task.
+The bottom line is that this important analysis can’t be done manually.

 Silverfort periodically queries Active Directory to get the different ACLs of all the objects in the domain.
 It automatically identifies common admin groups.
 It then analyzes the ACLs in search of shadow admin users and groups that have equivalent privileges to the members of these admin groups – privileges that effectively make them shadow admin accounts/groups.
 It continues to analyze the ACLs to determine as many times as needed to identify all levels of shadow admin accounts and groups making sure you have full visibility into those potentially dangerous accounts.

 This comprehensive list should then be reviewed by AD administrators to determine if the privileges or these shadow admin accounts and groups are legitimate or not, and if they should be restricted or supervised.